CDC Employees Call Out Agency's 'Toxic Culture Of Racial Aggressions'

 Dr. Camara Phyllis Jones, who was a medical officer at the CDC for 14 years and remains in contact with current employees, says that after the letter was sent to Redfield, it was circulated among the 11,000-person workforce for signatures.

-As of Sunday evening, 1,007 staff members had signed the letter — 9% of the agency's workforce — and the number of signatories is growing, Jones says.
+As of Monday afternoon, 1,204 staff members had signed the letter — more than 10% of the agency's workforce — and the number of signatories is growing, Jones says.
 She adds that at least one division head signed, and about 300 employees chose to endorse the letter anonymously.
 Only current CDC employees could sign the letter, and each person could sign it only once, according to Jones.
 Any CDC employee could sign, not just people of color.
 The racial breakdown of the signatories was not known.

 In a statement to NPR, a CDC spokesman acknowledged that Redfield received the letter and responded to it, adding, "CDC is committed to fostering a fair, equitable, and inclusive environment in which staff can openly share their concerns with agency leadership."